sttk/sabi-sample-gnu-coreutils-go/README.md

 This project is to develops sample implementations using sabi framework.

-This is a private project to verify usability of sabi framework for command line program.
+This is a private project to verify usability of sabi framework for command line program, and this target platform is only macOS.

 ## License